lafonpaul/ml_pipeline/README.md

 ## Conclusion

-This notebook shows how to create a pipeline to create a machine learning model that can predict the career length of basketball players.
+This notebook shows how to create a pipeline for a machine learning model that can predict the career length of basketball players.